“Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.”

 Life Outside of Eden

-God placed cherubims at the east of the garden of Eden, and a revolving flaming sword at the center of the garden.
+God placed cherubim at the east of the garden of Eden, and a spinning flaming sword at the center of the garden.

 Eve bore Cain, and she said, “With the help of the Lord I have brought forth a man.”
-Again she conceived and gave birth to Abel.
+Again she became pregnant and gave birth to Abel.
 Abel was a herdsman while his brother Cain was a farmer.

-It came to pass that Cain and Abel brought God offerings.
+It happened that Cain and Abel brought God offerings.
 Abel brought the firstborn of his animals and the fattest, while Cain brought his farm produce.
-God only accepted Abel's offering, making Cain angry and depressed.
+God only accepted Abel’s offering, making Cain angry and depressed.
 Though God had warned him against sin that was waiting to attack him, Cain killed his brother Abel in the field.
-He went as far as denying Abel's whereabouts, when God asked him.
+He went as far as to pretend he did not know where Abel was, when God asked him.
 Because of what he did, God cursed Cain, so he became a fugitive and a wanderer.
-Cain left God's presence and lived in a city called Nod.
+Cain left God’s presence and lived in a city called Nod.

 Are you done?